Home

 Red Sail Sports is one, their Sandbar tour takes in Coral Gardens, and they also rent boats or other water craft.
 See our scuba diving page for their contact details.

-Soto's Cruises is another.
-For CI$28 they'll take you out to Sandbar and Stingray City.
+Soto’s Cruises is another.
+For around CI$30 they’ll take you out to Sandbar and Stingray City.
 Call (345) 945-4576 for more information.

 Grand Cayman snorkeling is a good way to see why the island is regularly voted in the world's top three dive sites.
 If you're ready to move on from snorkeling, visit our scuba diving page.
 Many of the companies listed there also do snorkeling trips.